-Table 1: Survey- -based outcome variables (initial rounds) ĺ \ \
+Table 1: Survey-based outcome variables (initial rounds))

-Threat appraisal and right sk awareness At risk ^{H,C} Do you live in an area prone to flooding at the moment?
-TUTION Scale: $n_0(0)$ ues (1) Probability ^{H,C,S} How likely is flooding to affect your household during the next wet season?
-Tiobability From the probability of a metry of the model of the metry with the metry of the season: Scalar and at all likely (0) and likely (1) likely (2) areas likely (2) .
-Flood domoroH.C Scale.
-Not at all interfy (0), animety (1), interfy (2), bery interfy (3) Flood damage magnie a year when your nouse is hooded, now by would the impact be: (a) = (a) + ( Scale: none (0), small (1), average (2), large (3) Frequency (city) ^{11,0} How often do floods occur in Quelimane?
-Scale: never (0) , less than once a year (1) , once a year (2) , several times a year (3) Frequency (block) ^{n,C} How often do floods occur in your city block?
+Threat appraisal and ris sk awareness At risk ^{H,C} Do you live in an area prone to flooding at the moment?
+Scale: $no(0)$, $yes(1)$ Probability ^{H,C,S} How likely is flooding to affect your household during the next wet season? - Scale: not at all likely (0), unlikely (1), likely (2), very likely (3) Flood damage ^{H,C} Imagine a year when your house is flooded, how big would the impact be?
+0 Scale: none (0), small (1), average (2), large (3) Frequency (city) ^{H,C} How often do floods occur in Quelimane?
+0 (0) Scale: never (0), less than once a year (1), once a year (2), several times a year (3) Frequency (block) ^{H,C} How often do floods occur in your city block?
 Scale: never (0) , less than once a year (1) , once a year (2) , several times a year (3) Risk concern Flood concern ^{H,C} How concerned are you that flooding will affect your household's <item></item> ?
-Items: (a) health, (b) assets, (c) access water/food, (d) income, (e) relationships Scale: not concerned (0) , little concerned (1) , concerned (2) , very concerned (3) Flood concern ^S How concerned are you that flooding will affect your household?
-For example, regarding your household's safety, assets, and access to water/food Scale: not concerned (0) , little concerned (1) , concerned (2) , very concerned (3) Preparation perceptions S Fatalism ^{H,C} It is not always necessary for me to plan far ahead because many things turn out to be a matter of good or bad luck.
-Scale: strongly agree (1) - strongly disagree (5) Response-cost ^{H,C} It is too expensive/difficult to take flood protection measures that limit flood damage.
-P Scale: strongly garee (1) - strongly disgaree (5) Social norms ^{H,C} People in my direct environment would approve of me taking steps to prepare for a flood Scale: stronglu agree (1) - stronglu disagree (5) Share info ^{H,C} Considering your knowledge about floods and disaster risk management, how likely are you to share this with a neighbor?
-Scale: not at all likely (0) unlikely (1) likely (2) very likely (3) Preparation intentions Private and collective ^S How likely is your household to $< measure >$ in the next 2 months? i iivate and concentre Measures: (a) acther more prenaration information (b) prenare an emergency plan (c) eafely store valuables and decyments (d) make home improvements (e) identify evacuation suffy some valuations and accuments, (a) make nome improvements, (c) rathering coaculation Scale: $no(0)$ was (1) $\begin{array}{c} \text{Scate. } ho(0), ycs(1) \\ \text{Scate. } ho($
+Items: (a) health, (b) assets, (c) access water/food, (d) income, (e) relationships Scale: not concerned (0), little concerned (1), concerned (2), very concerned (3) Flood concern ^S How concerned are you that flooding will affect your household?
+For example, regarding your household's safety, assets, and access to water/food Scale: not concerned (0), little concerned (1), concerned (2), very concerned (3) Preparation perceptions Fatalism ^{H,C} It is not always necessary for me to plan far ahead because many things turn out to be a r attansm matter of good or bad luck.
+Scale: strongly agree (1) - strongly disagree (5) Response-cost ^{H,C} It is too expensive/difficult to take flood protection measures that limit flood damage. response cost Scale: strongly agree (1) - strongly disagree (5) Social norms ^{H,C} People in my direct environment would approve of me taking steps to prepare for a flood.
+Scale: strongly agree (1) - strongly disagree (5) Share info ^{H,C} Considering your knowledge about floods and disaster risk management, how likely are you to share this with a neighbor?
+Scale: not at all likely (0), unlikely (1), likely (2), very likely (3) Preparation intentions Secae. not at and energy (1), and and by (1), building (2), being energy (0) Private and collective ^S How likely is your household to $\langle measure \rangle$ in the next 2 months? i mate and concerve Measures: (a) gather more preparation information (b) prepare an emergency plan, (c) safely store valuables and documents, (d) make home improvements, (e) identify evacuation routes/shelters, and (f) drainage canal cleaning Scale: $no(0)$, yes (1) ) chief survey, and (S) scale-up survey.
+Chief survey outcomes are framed to cover knowledge and percepti